Albertl/ecology-data/assignments/r-iteration-3.md

 > - use and create vectorized functions
 > - use the apply family of functions for iteration
 > - integrate custom functions with dplyr for iteration
+> - practice basic syntax and usage of `for` loops
+> - use `for` loops to automate function operations
+> - understand how to decompose complex problems